 - Spices have antioxidants too: Use as many spices as possible with each meal.
 Herbs with a high ORAC value are super-high in anti-oxidants and can be mixed together in empty spice jars and used with every meal instead of just salt and pepper.

-- There’s a great activity for kids to explore which herbs they find pleasant or unpleasant in the Kids Cook Real Food eCourse.
+- There’s a great activity for kids to explore which herbs they find pleasant or unpleasant in our online cooking class the Kids Cook Real Food eCourse.
 Once the kids figure out which spices they find pleasant, they can have their own “sweet” and “savory” mixes to use!

 - Buying cook books from other cultures can help give you ideas on how to work herbs and spices into each meal.
 In our pre-packaged, pre-seasoned culture, many of us were just not taught how to use herbs and spices.
 This addition alone can have huge benefits not only on hormones but also on digestion!